reema0814/Azure-Synapse-Analytics-Day/02-build-modern-dw-pipelines.md

 1. Go to the **Develop** Hub and navigate to the `dev > bronze > sentiment` **(2)** folder in the primary data lake account **(1)**.
 Select all the files and right click to select **New SQL script > Select TOP 100 rows**.

+   >NOTE: Select all the files except the text file.

    ![dev > bronze > sentiment folder in the Workspace data lake account is shown.
 All files are selected.
 Right click context menu is open.
 New SQL script > Select TOP 100 rows command is highlighted.](https://github.com/solliancenet/azure-synapse-analytics-day/raw/master/media/query-sentiment-json-files.png "Sentiment Folder")

 2. Replace the top part of the query **(1)** with the code below.
 Select **Run (2)** to execute the final query.